-Today in the State of Israel, our people have power.
-We have land, we have plenty.
-Yet, too often the tears of our affliction blind us to these realities.
-Israel grabs and settles territory out of fear that the enemy will return to decimate us.
+Today in Israel, our people have power.
+We have land; we have plenty.
+Yet, too often the tears of our afflictions, both past and present, blind us to these realities.
+Israel bombs and starves the civilian population in Gaza, grabs and settles territory in the West Bank, out of revenge and fear.
 We are still victims.

-As we break the matzah, we can break the habit of seeing ourselves as afflicted-ones.
-We can rise up from the degradation of occupation and eat our bread like free people!
+As we break the matzah, we can break the habit of seeing ourselves only as afflicted-ones.
+We can rise up from the degradation of occupation and the constriction of war and eat our bread in peace, like free people!

-Let's embrace the pshat (the simple, surface meaning) of the ritual of yachatz, to break our bread and share it with our neighbors.
-Let's divide the matzah, and take only what we need.
+Let's embrace the p'shat (the simple meaning) of yachatz, to break our bread and share it with our neighbors.
+Let's divide the matzah, taking only what we need, and allowing our neighbors to live and be nourished.
 We can let go of that wrapped-up piece, and we can let go of our fear, because we have faith that this is the only way to make it all whole again.